 Players: 2 – 6

 A tiny puzzle for a tiny person, Petit Collage’s 24 mini-piece puzzles are printed on recycled paper and measure a mere 6 x 6-inches when finished — so perfect for puzzling on the go.
 They come in 14 illustrated styles that run the gamut from ladybugs, rabbits, and bears, to cowboys, and cats.
-They even have a little Brooklyn Bridge or a San Francisco Trolley, depending on which coast your hipster toddler resides.
+They even have a little Brooklyn Bridge or a San Francisco Trolley, depending on which coast your hipster toddler resides, and they make a great holiday gift.

 Star Wars: Rebellion